How to buy cheap perfume and aftershave

 Also, The Fragrance Shop offers a student discount, so keep this in mind when comparing prices.

-In the sale, we've previously come across a 100ml bottle of Calvin Klein Euphoria Intense (Eau de Parfum).
-It had an RRP of £70, but was available to buy from Fragrance Direct for just £29.95.
+In the sale, we've previously come across a 100ml bottle of Armani Diamonds (Eau de Parfum).
+It had an RRP of £73 but was available for just £36.50 from Fragrance Direct.

 You can save money further with Fragrance Direct student discount.